-- 98. The Regulation, Audit and Accounts Committee undertakes the functions of an audit committee.
+- 102. The Regulation, Audit and Accounts Committee undertakes the functions of an audit committee.
 This includes review of the findings of Internal Audit.
-The Committee meets regularly and in public and holds officers to account for the timely implementation of audit recommendations. - 99.
+The Committee meets regularly and in public and holds officers to account for the timely implementation of management actions in response to audit observations. - 103.
 Internal Audit provides an annual assurance opinion based on the delivery of a risk based internal audit plan.
 This includes adherence to established policies, procedures, laws and regulations.
 These are reported to the Regulation, Audit and Accounts Committee.
-The overall opinion for 2023/24 was reported to the July meeting of the Regulation, Audit and Accounts Committee as 'reasonable assurance'.

-- 100. The Head of Internal Audit reports to the Director of Finance and Support Services.
-He also has direct access to the Chief Executive and directors and has well-established reporting lines to members through the Regulation, Audit and Accounts Committee and quarterly to the Executive Leadership Team.
+The overall opinion for 2024/25 is expected to be reported to the July meeting of the Regulation, Audit and Accounts Committee as 'reasonable assurance'. - 104.
+The Head of Internal Audit reports to the Executive Director of Finance & Support Services.
+He also has direct access to the Chief Executive and directors and has wellestablished reporting lines to members through the Regulation, Audit and Accounts Committee and quarterly to the ELT.
 Internal Audit is provided through an arrangement with Hampshire County Council, giving greater independence, resilience and capacity for this function.
-The partnership arrangements are underpinned by a partnership agreement. - 101.
+The partnership arrangements are underpinned by a partnership agreement. - 105.
 Specific issues of performance or effectiveness in particular areas of critical service delivery or council governance have been raised during the year's internal audit work and summarised in the annual audit report.
 This includes areas where limited or no assurance has been given.
-To the extent that the findings and recommendations are relevant to matters not otherwise covered in this Statement they are set out here and captured as part of the action plan to ensure alignment with the actions addressing issues of governance and internal process. - 102.
+To the extent that the observations and management actions are relevant to matters not otherwise covered in this Statement they are set out here and captured as part of the action plan to ensure alignment with the actions addressing issues of governance and internal process. - 106.
 The Internal Audit annual report highlights areas where a limited assurance review has been issued.
-During 2023-24 internal audit undertook (number to be confirmed) reviews of which number to be confirmed) were of limited assurance.
-Directors are accountable for addressing the recommendations through management actions and progress is monitored until any changes have been fully implemented.
+During 2024/25 Internal Audit undertook 32 assurance reviews of which 6 concluded in a limited assurance opinion.
+Executive directors are accountable for addressing the observations through management actions and progress is monitored until any changes have been fully implemented.